Domoconnor/orange-corpus/final.md

 ![](images/visualisation/graph.png)
 ![](images/visualisation/data.png)

-The graph combined with the raw data output shows the noise level in an easy to understand way while displying important information.
+The graph combined with the raw data output shows the noise level in an easy to understand way while displaying important information.

 ####Compare
 The compare section of the website was created as a way of viewing multiple days worth of data on one page.
 We previously tried this with graphs but found that it was messy and didn't get the point across.
 To solve this we created a view that which, like the clock, displayed the data using colours based on the sound level.
 It displayed hours across the x axis and days on the y axis.

 ![](images/visualisation/compare.png)

-As you can see in the image above, on saturday and wednesday evening it was louder than other evenings as they have a yellow colour rather than green.
+As you can see in the image above, on Saturday and Wednesday evening it was louder than other evenings as they have a yellow colour rather than green.

+####Feedback
+We received feedback throughout the process on our ideas from the client, however this feedback was very informal and was mainly focused on how it looked rather than the actual functionality.
+Near the end of the project we tried to get some more formal feedback from the client but unfortunately we could not meet due to various other arrangements.
+Due to this we had to test it on people we knew.

+We set out some tasks for the testers.
+One of us sat down and asked the questions while there was another person chosen as an observer.
+They took notes on anything important.
+Below is a summary of those

+*Task 1 - log in and out*
+We gave the testers some login details and asked them to log in and then back out again.

+All of our testers seemed fine with logging in, however, some struggled with logging out as it is in a dropdown below the username.

+*Task 2 - Explain what the clocks mean*
+We showed the testers the clock page and asked them to explain what it represented.

+Everyone seemed to understand the general idea behind it although some were confused about whether it was 12 or 24 hours.

+*Task 3 - Show detailed data about specific day*
+We asked the testers to view details about a specific date.

+This proved quite difficult for some people, initially they were looking around the top menu for another page as people didn't realise you could click on the clocks.
+They eventually worked it out but it took some time.
+Most people were fine.

+*Task 4 - Explain the compare page*
+We asked the testers to explain what the graph on the compare page meant.

+After looking at the clock, everyone seemed to understand this fairly well and there were no major issues.

+We'd like to improve on this feedback in future iterations of the site however there is currently not enough time in the project.

 ###Previous Work
 #### Iteration 1 - Initial Work
-We wnanted something that we could use to show the data we had gathered from the sensors in an easy way.
-We began by sing the 5-sketches-or-else method.
+We wanted something that we could use to show the data we had gathered from the sensors in an easy way.
+We began by using the 5-sketches-or-else method.
 This started with us each sketching 5 ways we could display this data individually.
-After we had done that we came together to present our ideas to eachother and discussed what we liked about each one.
+After we had done that we came together to present our ideas to each other and discussed what we liked about each one.
 We then worked together to merge the best elements from all of our designs into new designs.
 After this we continued to improve these designs until we got to a point we were happy with.
 You can view all of our initial sketches and improvements [here](sketches/)

 The main things that came out of this process were the clock, line graphs and a calendar style view.